sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

         - Erc721NameSymbol
             - Gets the Erc721 name and symbol based on the caller and contract address
         - Erc721Uri
-            - Gets the Erc721 URI based on caller, contract address and token id
+            - Gets the Erc721 URI based on caller, contract_address and token_id
+    - Message
+        - DelegateCallEvm
+            - Performs an EVM delegate call.
+Requires `to` and `data`
+        - CallEvm
+             -  Performs an EVM call.
+Requires `value`, `to` and `data`

 ## Usage